Chinese Herbology |

 ginger juice or eat some fresh ginger before taking the formula. ·

-If you take other medicine, take them at least one hour
+If you are taking other medicines, take them at least one hour

 before or after you drink the herb tea.